Yao-Xinchen/ECE391-Tips/macos.md

 riscv64-unknown-elf-gcc-13.2.0  riscv64-unknown-elf-lto-dump
 ```

-You can check whether the toolchain is installed correctly by running
+To verify the installation, run:

 ```sh
 which riscv64-unknown-elf-gcc
 ```

-Replace `riscv64-unknown-elf-gcc` with any of the binaries above to check the installation of other tools.
+Replace `riscv64-unknown-elf-gcc` with any of the installed binaries to test others.

-Now, you are able to compile the project with the Makefile provided in the project root directory.

-### GDB
+#### GDB

-The package mentioned above does not include **GDB**.
-You can install it with
+The toolchain package does not include **GDB**.
+To install GDB, run:

 ```sh
 brew install riscv64-elf-gdb
 ```

-This installs the GDB binary to `/opt/homebrew/bin/riscv64-elf-gdb`.
+This installs riscv64-elf-gdb in `/opt/homebrew/bin/`.
-Then, you can link it to `/opt/homebrew/bin/riscv64-unknown-elf-gdb` with
+Link it to match the expected name:

 ```sh
 ln -s /opt/homebrew/bin/riscv64-elf-gdb /opt/homebrew/bin/riscv64-unknown-elf-gdb
 ```

-## QEMU
+### QEMU

-To run your compiled kernel, you still need to install **QEMU**.

-It is available in Homebrew with `brew install qemu`.
-However, the `qemu-system-riscv64` installed through Homebrew cannot run our kernel properly.
+The version of QEMU installed via Homebrew (`brew install qemu`)
-You will later encounter an error like `Store access fault at 0xa00001800` when running the provided `cp1-gold.elf`,
+will encounter issues when running the provided `cp1-gold.elf` kernel due to peripheral conflicts.
-if you use this QEMU.
-This is related to a conflict between the definition of peripherals in the virtual machine.

-To avoid this problem, we need to compile the QEMU from source with the provided patches.
+To avoid this problem, we need to compile the QEMU from source with the provided patch.

 Clone the source code with